 \section{Summary and discussions}

-~ By considering simple yet prominent model Hamiltonian on square lattice, describing topological insulator protected by crystalline symmetries, strong and weak topological superconductors, and second-order topological insulators, we showcase their successful incarnations on one-dimensional projected topological branes that can feature either quasi-crystalline order (specifically the Fibonacci quasi-crystal) or emergent periodic structure (rational approximants of the Fibonacci quasi-crystal).
-These findings in the context of crystalline and higher-order topological insulators are of deep fundamental importance as they are protected by discrete rotational and composites of crystalline and non-spatial symmetries on square lattice, respectively, which are absent in the projected branes.
-We also find that the local pairing yielding non-trivial topology in the paired state retain all its salient features when we introduce it after projecting the normal state Hamiltonian onto the branes.
-This observation is particularly important for the realization of topological paired states on lower-dimensional normal state projected branes via the proximity effect, for example.
+~ By considering simple yet prominent model Hamiltonian on a square lattice, describing topological insulator protected by crystalline symmetries, strong and weak topological superconductors, and second-order topological insulators, we showcase their successful incarnations on one-dimensional projected topological branes that can feature either quasicrystalline order (specifically the Fibonacci quasicrystal) or emergent periodic structure (rational approximants of the Fibonacci quasicrystal).
+These findings in the context of crystalline and higher-order topological insulators are of deep fundamental importance as they are protected by discrete rotational and composites of crystalline and nonspatial symmetries on the parent square lattice, respectively, which are absent in the projected branes.
+We also find that the local pairing yielding nontrivial topology in the paired state retains all its salient features when we introduce it after projecting the normal state Hamiltonian onto the branes.
+This observation is particularly important for the realization of topological paired states in lower-dimensional normal-state projected branes via the proximity effect.